Endeavour OS installation tutorial for beginners

 My Ventoy USB With Several OSes

 Now that you’ve created the USB stick, turn off your PC and turn it on again.
-While the manufacturer logo displays on your screen, you have to press either the F2 key or the Del key to enter the boot menu.
+While the manufacturer logo displays on your screen, you have to press either the F2 key or the Del key to enter the UEFI boot menu.
 This depends upon your manufacturer entirely, and you can check it on Google.

 Now, look for boot settings and disable the secure boot option.
-I’ve really no way of showing this because I cannot screenshot anything in BIOS menu.
+I have really no way of showing this because I cannot screenshot anything in BIOS menu.
 You also have to change the boot order so that your USB boots first.
 Now, save and exit.
-From, the Ventoy boot screen, you can select the Endeavour OS option.
+From, the Ventoy boot screen, you can select the EndeavourOS option.

-Installing Endeavour OS
+Installing Endeavour OS from Live ISO

 When you first boot into the OS, you can see the Live demo of the OS and figure out how the OS feels.
 This is not an accurate depiction, because you can switch the desktop environment during installation, and you can only access the XFCE environment.

 You will be greeted with the welcome application, and you can start the installer from here.
 If you are going for an online install, it is recommended that you should click on ‘Update this Application’ and ‘Update Mirrors’ for a faster installation and a smooth installation process.
-I’m going to install via the Online method but the offline method is no different.
+I’m going to install via the Online method, but the offline method is no different.

 Live Demo Of Endeavour OS